 - Junior School Council and School Captain Leadership program

-- 1:1 iPad Program for Year 5 and 6 Students
+- 1:1 iPad Program for Year 6 Students

 The Wantirna South Primary School grounds consist of a large grassed playing field, basketball/netball courts, junior and senior playgrounds, rebound walls, handball courts, shaded and passive recreation areas.
 Wantirna South Primary School aims to provide opportunities for each child to reach their potential in a caring environment that lays a strong foundation for life long learning.